SESYNC-ci/sesync-ci.github.io/faq/_drafts/virtual_comms_tech.md

 ### Brainstorming/Diagramming

 "Whiteboard" technology can aid in brainstorming or diagramming exercises in an all-virtual setting.
+These solutions attempt to replace drawing on a whiteboard with markers in physical space.

  - [MURAL](https://www.mural.co/)

 # How might my team effectively use these tech solutions?

-### Minimally technical team
- - Use email, and track changes in MSWord.
-Use phone calls, maybe with multiple team members.

-### Team willing to use some technological solutions
- - Use Zoom for meetings, Google Docs for editing files, and phone calls for additional communication.

-### Technologically savvy team
- - Use GitHub to manage project, Google Drive to share/edit docs, Slack to chat, and Zoom to video conference.
+Please see our [quickstart]() for deep dives into effectively using suite of solutions throughout your team's project.

 # Anecdotes from SESYNC teams
  - _Asynchronous collaboration has been useful - it has been difficult to move from Google Drive to Microsoft Teams, but the asynchronous aspect works well._ - Systems of Systems Pursuit